Breast Asymmetry Corrective Surgery in Melbourne Australia

 Breast Asymmetry Before and After Gallery

-To view some of Dr Craig Rubinstein’s previous breast asymmetry patients, please click the image below.
-This will direct you to the Breast Asymmetry Surgery before and after gallery.
+Below are some of Dr Craig Rubinstein’s previous breast asymmetry patients.
+Click the image if you would like to view more.
+And, this will direct you to the Breast Asymmetry Surgery before and after gallery.

 What is Involved in Planning for Corrective Breast Asymmetry Surgery?

-Thorough pre-operative planning and customised procedure designs is critical to getting a highly-satisfactory outcome.
+Thorough pre-operative planning and customised procedure designs are critical to getting a highly-satisfactory outcome.

 Surgeons may use intra-operative sizers during surgery.
 These breast implant sizers are sterile “sample” implants inserted during the surgical operation to precisely check and get the correct size to achieve your ideal breast proportions.

-Dr Craig Rubinstein typically performs several advanced assessment measurements, which might include:
+Dr Craig Rubinstein typically performs several advanced assessment measurements as well.
+For example;

 - Breast volumetric tests